tus/tus-resumable-upload-protocol/protocol.md

 server.
 If no extensions are supported `TUS-Extension` MAY be omitted.

 #### TUS-Max-Size
-The `TUS-Max-Size` header MUST be an integer indicating the maximum allowed size of a single fully uploaded file in bytes.
+The `TUS-Max-Size` header MUST be a non-negative integer indicating the maximum allowed size of a single fully uploaded file in bytes.
 If no hard-limit is presented or the server is not able to calculate it this header MUST be omitted.

 #### TUS-Version
 This header MUST be a comma-separated list of the supported versions of the tus